Authority: Executive Vice Chancellor and Provost

 Contact Info: Department Head (919-513-6440)

 This rule describes standards and procedures of the Department of Population Health and Pathobiology for post tenure review of faculty.
 It supplements NC State University’s Academic Tenure Policy and Regulation on Post Tenure Review of Faculty.
 To the extent of any inconsistency, the Academic Tenure Policy and Post Tenure Review Regulation control.
-The Department Head is responsible for assuring that the procedures as set forth in NCSU REG05.20.04 – Post Tenure Review of Faculty and this Rule are followed.
+The Department Head is responsible for assuring that the procedures as set forth in NCSU REG05.20.04 – Post Tenure Review of Faculty and RUL 05.68.77 – College of Veterinary Medicine Post Tenure Review of Faculty and these Rules are followed.

 2. POST TENURE REVIEW COMMITTEE (PTRC)